DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 012.md

 ### Dorban
 AC: 17
 HP: 100
-ACTIONS
+Hourglass: 1d4 chance of getting another action from attack ACTIONS
 Multiattack: 1d8 + 5 Bludgeoning Damage, 2 attacks per action
 Brick Barrage: 1d6 + 2, 3 attacks per action
-BONUS ACTIONS
+Earth Slam: DC 18 STR save, or 6d6 bludgeoning and prone BONUS ACTIONS
+Restrict: Grapple Check
+REACTIONS
+Harden: 1/2 physical damage

+### Thoss
+AC: 16
+HP: 50
-Hourglass: 1d4 chance of getting another action
+Hourglass: 1d4 chance of getting another action from attack ACTIONS
+Cast any 5th lvl and lower spell from Warlock and Sorcerer BONUS ACTIONS
+Misty Step
+REACTIONS
+Hellish Rebuke, which also rewinds the turn on a failed Wisdom save
 #### Thoss Memory
 *Waiting outside of some alleyway, fidgeting with a knife of some sorts, at mid day*